carpentries-incubator/intro-data-viz/episodes/02-Identify-and-Interpret-the-message.md

 What is the message of this graph?
 ![Figure 2.3] (fig/distributionPlot.png) {alt='Graph of Fox populations before and after Jan 1, 1970'}
-{Coyote populations in Maine ranged from zero to 2741 throughout the collections period and had a median of 1393 and mean of 1296 units.
-Coyote populations in Maine ranged from zero to 2741 throughout the collections period and had a median of 1393 and mean of 1296 units}
+{Coyote populations in Maine ranged from zero to 2741 throughout the collections period and had a median of 1393 and mean of 1296 units.}
 Discuss message as a group

 What is the message of this graph?